commaai/msgq/README.md

 Message definition Best Practices
 ----

-- All fields must describe quantities in SI units, unless otherwise specified in the field name.
+- **All fields must describe quantities in SI units**, unless otherwise specified in the field name.

 - In the context of the message they are in, field names should be completely unambigious.